Your CRM playbook

 Repeat business is vital to your success

 Great relationships are built on the backs of small details.
 From remembering your customer’s favorite sports team to knowing their preferred method of communication, CRM makes it easy to take notes and document the little details that make these relationships stronger — even down to birthdays or other event reminders.
-CRM task management features help ensure customers don’t fall through the cracks and that your team doesn’t miss any critical follow-up tasks.
+CRM task management features help ensure customers don’t fall through the cracks and so that your team can deliver customer experiences that build long-term relationships.

 How different teams use CRM